 A. Championship Tournament: Toward the end of each season, JWGL hosts its major tournament which is called the Fall Classic Tournament.
 It is a three-week event where each player’s 2 best rounds (based on gross scores) are used to determine who is the League’s Champion for the year.
 A Member must have played 7 League rounds of golf before the start date of the Fall Classic and must play at least 2 of the 3 tournament rounds.

 B. Ringer Tournament: This tournament awards a winner based on season-long performance.
 It starts the first day of play and ends the last day of the season.
 Only the scores made in League play will count.
-The monthly Ringer Tournament Report will be posted on the Bulletin Board and may be found on the JWGL website.
+The Ringer Tournament Report will be found on the JWGL website.
 At the end of the season, the Ringer score for each Member will show the best score recorded for each hole.
 The total will show what the player would have scored IF the player had played her best on every hole in a single round.
 Prizes for the lowest score and runner-up in each flight will be awarded at the Annual Awards Luncheon.

 Longest Drive on a Designated Hole: The ball must land within the fairway boundaries, not in the rough to qualify.
 A flag for each flight is placed on the spot where the first longest drive rests for that flight and the Member’s name is attached to the flag.
 The next Member in that flight to out-distance the previously identified longest drive advances the flag with her name to the spot where her drive rests.
 This continues for each flight flag until all players have completed play.